It's a New Day in Public Health.

-The Florida Breast and Cervical Cancer Early Detection Program (FBCCEDP) also known as the Mary Brogan Breast and Cervical Cancer Early Dection Program, per Section 381.93, Florida Statutes, makes it easy to get the breast and cervical cancer screenings doctors recommend.
+The Florida Breast and Cervical Cancer Early Detection Program (FBCC) also known as the Mary Brogan Breast and Cervical Cancer Early Detection Program, per Section 381.93, Florida Statutes, makes it easy to get the breast and cervical cancer screenings doctors recommend.
 The screenings are free or low cost if you meet program eligibility requirements.
-There are many BCCEDP sites located throughout Florida.
+There are many FBCC sites located throughout Florida.

-The National Breast and Cervical Cancer Early Detection Program (NBCCEDP) as administered by the Centers for Disease Control and Prevention (CDC) funds the Florida Breast and Cervical Cancer Early Detection Program (FBCCEDP).
+The National Breast and Cervical Cancer Early Detection Program (NBCCEDP) as administered by the Centers for Disease Control and Prevention (CDC) funds the Florida Breast and Cervical Cancer Early Detection Program (FBCC).
 The NBCCEDP was created in response to the Breast and Cervical Cancer Mortality Act of 1990; Public Law 101-354.
-The FBCCEDP has been awarded funding by the CDC since 1994.
+The FBCC has been awarded funding by the CDC since 1994.
 The grant is administered through the central office and 17 lead County Health Department (CHD) regional coordinators manage service provision in the counties across the state to assure statewide access.
 The lead counties are: Brevard, Broward, Duval, Escambia, Gadsden, Hillsborough, Jackson, Leon, Miami-Dade, Orange, Osceola, Pasco, Pinellas, Putnam, Sarasota, Seminole and Volusia.

 Services provided include: